samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 of how the most popular **Server HTML rendered** approaches and **Client UI rendered** technologies use the same built-in Authentication, Registration and protected Services.

+## Project Templates

+Most of [ServiceStack's Project Templates](/dotnet-new) are configured with Auth out-of-the-box or can be easily added to an empty [web](https://github.com/NetCoreTemplates/web) project template:

+    $ x new web ProjectName

+By [mixing in your desired auth](/mix-tool#mix-in-auth-repository) features, e.g. to configure your App to enable auth & maintain in SQL Server run:

+    $ x mix auth auth-db sqlserver

+Checkout the [Bookings CRUD YouTube demo](https://youtu.be/XpHAaCTV7jE) for a quick preview of this in action.

 ## Live Demos

 To illustrate Authentication integration with ServiceStack, see the authentication-enabled